 Vanessa M. Brown Dr. Brown was raised in Cheshire.
 She is active in the local community as a member of Alpha Kappa Alpha Sorority, Inc. and Jack and Jill of America, Inc., and serves on the Board of Directors for StoryCorps, Inc. and Horizons at New Canaan Country School.
 In her free time, Dr. Brown enjoys traveling with her family, tennis and sailing.
 Day Kimball Healthcare's Townsend Emergency Medical Center located at Day Kimball Hospital in Putnam is open 24 hours a day, seven days a week.
 To learn more about emergency medicine services available at the Townsend Emergency Medical Center at Day Kimball Hospital, visitdaykimball.org/ emergency.
-About Day Kimball Healthcare Day Kimball Healthcare make sure everything fit together and that all the parts coincided.
-We had to custom build the doors and find the right hinges.
-Those are just a few challenges we had to figure out.
-These libraries allow kids a chance to get a book and read and explore a new pastime, maybe learn and explore something they didn't know before.
-We Please Read LIBRARY, page A11 Stamford Hospital in Stamford, CT where she also served as Chair of the Credentials Committee.
-She is certified by the American Board of Emergency Medicine and is a member of the American College of Emergency Physicians. is a nonprofit community healthcare system composed of Day Kimball Hospital, Day Kimball Hospital, Day Kimball Medical Group, Day Kimball Healthcare At Home, and healthcare centers in Danielson, Dayville, Plainfield, Please Read BROWN, page A8 Killingly High School to remain on well system BY JASON BLEAU CONTRIBUTING WRITER KILLINGLY - It appears the town of Killingly will not be moving ahead with connecting Killingly High School to public water any time soon.
-Town Manager Mary Calorio discussed the matter with the Town Council in early February as a follow-up to a request by the Board of Education to explore the option of ditching the well system currently in use by the high school and connecting to a local water source instead due to ongoing issues with the well on the property.
+Day Kimball About Healthcare Day Kimball Healthcare is a nonprofit community healthcare system composed of Day Kimball Hospital, Day Kimball Hospital, Day Kimball Medical Group, Day Kimball Healthcare At Home, and healthcare centers in Danielson, Dayville, Plainfield, Please Read BROWN, page A8 Killingly High School to remain on well system BY JASON BLEAU CONTRIBUTING WRITER KILLINGLY - It appears the town of Killingly will not be moving ahead with connecting Killingly High School to public water any time soon.
+Town Manager Mary Calorio discussed the matter with the Town Council in early February as a follow-up to a request by the Board of Education to explore the option of ditching the well system currently in use by the its sights set on repeating the feat in 2021.

+high school and connecting to a local water source instead due to ongoing issues with the well on the property.
 Calorio said that in years past, weather events have caused problems with the well sometimes forcing the school to close as a result.
 "The system itself has been struck by lightning a number of times causing cancelation of school for periods of time," said Calorio.
-"The Town Council turned this over to the Permanent Building Commission for investigation to determine if it was feasible to connect and how that connection would happen."
-The town hired CPH Engineers to examine to potential for connecting the school to public water.
+"The Town Council turned this over to the Permanent Building Commission for investigation to determine if it was feasible to connect and how that connection would happen.'
+The town hired CPHEngineers to examine to potential for connecting the school to public water.
 Calorio brought their report to the Town Council which indicated such a move could cost in the area of \$1.8 million.
 However, when adding in the expected annual costs the concept was deemed too costly or the town to consider.
 "Based on the ongoing costs that would still be required, because you're then paying for water, it doesn't make financial sense for the town to pursue that," Calorio said, later adding that the book isn't necessarily closed on the issue.
 "If grant funds were to become available for that installation then the town may want to reconsider that, but at this point there's no grant funds for that infrastructure."
 The Town Council didn't move on the matter during the meeting as it was simply the Town Manager forwarding information to the councilors.
-However, it was confirmed that the recommendation to maintain the use of the well system for the time being was recommended by not only CPH Engineers, but the Permanent Building Commission as well after the received their copied of the report.
-Killingly girls excited at chance to defend ECC title
+However, it was confirmed that the recommendation to maintain the use of the well system for the time being was recommended by not only CPH Engineers, but the Permanent Building Commission as well after the received their copied Killingly girls excited at chance to defend ECC title